copperwater/xNetHack/doc/xnh-changelog-10.0.md

   - The upper filler level is no longer a cavern fill with trees as the background but is still somewhat similar, consisting of randomized trails through a forest leading into one of two caves.
+  - The story has not been severely changed, but more closely tracks the mythological conflict between Orion and Scorpius.
+The largest change is that Orion is already dead and the mission is one of vengeance.

 ### Interface changes